 NASCAR team owner Haas interested in Formula 1 entry 17 January, 2014 Gene Haas with Tony Stewart NASCAR team owner Gene Haas has expressed an interest in entering a Formula 1 team starting around 2015 or 2016 with what would be a U.S. run team.
 “We have responded to the FIA’s ‘call for expression of interest’ regarding a Formula 1 entry on behalf of Haas Racing Development,” the Stewart-Haas co-owner said in a statement on Thursday.
 “We respect the FIA’s evaluation process and will share more details in the coming weeks.”
 The governing International Automobile Federation (FIA) said in December it was seeking by Jan.
 3 formal expressions of interest from would-be new teams.
 Full applications have to be submitted by 10 February with a decision due on 28 February.
 F1 last admitted new constructors in 2010, including a U.S. team, USF1, initially accepted but later removed from the entry list when it became apparent that they were not in a position to race.
 That failed team was led by Ken Anderson, a former technical director of Haas CNC Racing which was the previous name of Stewart-Haas.
 Formula 1 media reports indicated Haas, who owns a full-scale rolling road wind tunnel in North Carolina, is working with former Red Bull and Jaguar technical director Guenther Steiner on the latest project.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.